zagm/WordPress-Plugin-Boilerplate/README.md

 ## Acknowledgments

-* Big thanks goes to @theantichris for inspiration on this fork of a project.
+* Big thanks goes to @theantichris for inspiration on this project.